Now that Myflixdb, what’s next?

 Myflix Video Library Screenshots

-The screenshots below show how the video library application running on top of Myflixdb would look like.
+The screenshots of PHP MySQL example below show how the video library application running on top of Myflixdb would look like.

 Movie details editing window shown above

-Equipping yourself with both MySQL and PHP knowledge is double blessing.
+- Equipping yourself with both MySQL and PHP web application development knowledge is double blessing.